cucumber/docs/content/cucumber/hooks.md

 end
 ```

-<code>After</code> hooks will be run after the last step of each scenario, even when there are failing, undefined, pending or skipped steps.
+`After` hooks will be run after the last step of each scenario, even when there are failing, undefined, pending or skipped steps.
 They will run in the *opposite* order of which they are registered.

 ```ruby
 After do |scenario|